WRHGroup/PyLandslide/README.rst

 Installation
 ============

-PyLandslide should work on Python 3.6 (or later) on Windows, Linux or OS X.
+PyLandslide works on Python 3.6 (or later) on Windows, Linux, or OS X.

 See the documentation for details on `how to install PyLandslide <https://ierrg.github.io/PyLandslide/installation.html>`__.